 We’d be lying if we said we had no worries

-I would like to say that we are absolute pros at navigating and the outdoors but this would be a bit of a stretch.
-We are fairly experienced but we could definitely do with brushing up on our map-reading skills and bushcraft.
+I’d like to say that we’re absolute pros at navigating and masters in outdoors but this would be a bit of a stretch.
+We are fairly experienced but we could definitely do with brushing up on our map-reading and bushcraft skills.

-Though we are not expecting the first half of the trip to be a walk in the park it will really be our training ground.
-For the majority of this section we will be travelling close to civilisation which will give us the chance to strengthen the skills we need for the whole trip in a relatively safe environment.
+Though we are not expecting the first half of the trip to be a walk in the park, it will really be our training ground.
+The majority of this section is close to civilisation, giving us the chance to develop our adventure skills needed the rest of the trip in a relatively safe environment.

-Despite a lot of peoples concerns the main dangers will likely be from getting lost, bad weather, bad conditions or angry dogs.
+Despite a lot of peoples’ concerns, the main dangers will likely be from getting lost, bad weather, bad conditions or angry dogs.
 And Parisian drivers.
-The fact is, once we travel past Turkey we will be venturing into some very remote areas where conditions can change very, very quickly so we need to be prepared for it.
-But that’s all part of the adventure.
+The fact is, once past Turkey, we’ll be venturing into some very remote areas where conditions can change very, very quickly – we need to be prepared for it – but that’s all part of the adventure.

 We’re Cycling from England to India – No Emissions but Big Ambitions!

-I can’t express how excited we are for this journey of a lifetime – it’s been a long time coming.
-For the last 4 years we’ve grown infatuated with thought of reaching India, now we’re so mesmerised with the journey itself we’ve almost forgotten about the end destination.
+I can’t express how excited we are for this UK to India overland adventure, it’s been such a long time coming.
+For the last 4 years we’ve grown infatuated with the thought of reaching India; now we’re so mesmerised with the journey itself we’ve almost forgotten about the end destination.
 Almost.

 As we mentioned this challenge was also taken on because we have a responsibility.
 People need to know they can still adventure around the world without flying as much and also that a vegan lifestyle will have nothing but a positive impact for you and everything around you.
 On top of that, let’s forget these stereotypes and view the world with an open mind.

 This expedition across multiple countries, continents and cultures will be a chance for Veggie Vagabonds to grow.
-We want to develop this into a resource and community that helps make the world a more positive place, so we hope you join us for the ride.
+We want to develop this into a resource and community that helps make the world a more positive place, and hope you will join us for the ride.